 During the fiscal year ended January 31, 2011, the Company was served with a Notice of Civil Claim by Rescan Environmental Services Ltd. (Rescan).
 The claim stems from Rescan's demand for payment of \$191,997.54 in outstanding invoices, which the Company disputed.
 The Company filed its Response to the Notice of Civil Claim served by Rescan in September 2010.
 The Company also filed a Counterclaim against Rescan seeking damages for professional negligence, misrepresentation, and breach of contract.
 During the fiscal year ended January 31, 2012, Rescan submitted an amended response to the counterclaim.
 In May 2012, the Company announced that this litigation had been resolved.

 16. EVENTS AFTER REPORTING DATE

-Subsequent to the end of the period, the Company has issued 31,250 common shares on exercise of options for total proceeds of \$240,400 and a reclassification of Contributed surplus to capital stock in the amount of \$99,820.
-The Company has not granted any options or announced any private placements.
+Subsequent to the end of the period, the Company has issued no common shares and has not granted any options or announced any private placements.